rangle/angular-testing-workshop/slides/src/content/1-slides.md

 ## Angular TestBed

-TestBed helps when you have non-trivial logic in your template (`ngFor`s, `ngIfs`) and you want to make sure things are being rendered properly.
+TestBed helps when you have non-trivial logic in your template (`ngFor`s, `ngIfs`).

+TestBed also helps you provide any dependecies when testing components and services.

 TestBed "Configures and initializes the environment for unit testing and provides methods for creating components and services in unit tests." - Angular.io